ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

-description: The `EBMLMaxIDLength Element` stores the maximum length in octets of the `Element IDs` to be found within the `EBML Body`.
+description: The `EBMLMaxIDLength Element` stores the maximum permitted length in octets of the `Element IDs` to be found within the `EBML Body`.
 An `EBMLMaxIDLength Element` value of four is RECOMMENDED, though larger values are allowed.

 ### EBMLMaxSizeLength Element